dtekcth/data101/src/beginner/cli/index.md

 ## Cheatsheet

-Take a look at the [cheatsheet](../../Assets/cli_editor_cheatsheet.pdf) from the previous chapter to find some commond tasks.
+Take a look at the [cheatsheet](../../Assets/cli_editor_cheatsheet.pdf) from the previous chapter to find some common tasks.
 We will go through most of them during this chapter.

 ## Special shortcuts